dfinity/ICRC/ICRCs/ICRC-10/ICRC-10.md

 ### icrc10_supported_standards

-Standard developers MUST implement the `icrc10_supported_standards` query endpoint for new standards.
+Standard developers MUST implement the `icrc10_supported_standards` query endpoint.

 The method returns a list of standards supported by the canister.